June 19, 2024

 I love working with children.
 In every professional situation, it was never the children that irritated me.
 It was ALWAYS the adults.
 The adults were the toxic ones.
 Adults who didn’t know how to gain control and respect any other way but by using fear and force.
 But the children kept it fun, light, and safe.

 Children have this way of taking in the world in such a way that I think adults could learn from it.
-They ask questions to gain clarity.
-They are constantly reading the room to find a solution to their problem.
-They have a determination like no other to achieve their goal.
+They ask questions to gain clarity, are constantly reading the room to find a solution to their problem, and have a determination like no other to achieve their goal.
 They are open, willing, and curious.

 As a coach, this is a practice I adopt in my sessions.
 Resist judgment and stay curious.
 There is always something to learn from the person in front of you.
 I just become a person who can ask questions for perspective, allow space for accountability, and help gain clarity on how to take new steps.